Social Security Tax: Everything You Need to Know

 The Social Security tax is a tax that every worker must pay in order to keep the program functional and to pay current Social Security beneficiaries.

-For workers that are not self-employed, the maximum amount that they will pay in Social Security taxes is $7886.40.
+For workers who are not self-employed, the maximum amount that they will pay in Social Security taxes is 6.2 percent of their yearly income up to $128,400.
 This is because employees are only required to pay half of the 12.4 percent Social Security tax rate.
 Employers are required to cover the other half.

 Out of the 173 million workers required to pay Social Security taxes, 12 million were affected by a recent wage base increase instituted by the Social Security Administration (SSA).

 If you are self-employed, then you will need to pay the entire 12.4 percent tax rate yourself.
 Fortunately, half of your Social Security taxes can be deducted from your tax return.

 Generally, Social Security tax is collected through either a self-employment or payroll tax.
 Social Security taxes cover a wide range of benefits, including disability, retirement, and survivorship.
 Millions of Americans receive Social Security payments every year.
 This tax is also commonly referred to as OASDI (Old Age, Survivors, and Disability Insurance).

 Many people believe that Social Security taxes are deeply flawed and levied unfairly.
 For example, because taxable income is capped at $128,400, the current tax system greatly favors the wealthy; a person who earns the maximum taxable amount of $128,400 will pay the exact same Social Security taxes as someone who earns millions of dollars a year.

 There have been proposals made by a variety of lawmakers to both increase the taxable income cap and to make the system fairer.
 Efforts have also been made to generate more revenue for the program so that it will remain viable.

 The Social Security program is currently facing a deficit of $11 trillion, which will likely result in cuts to the program beginning in 2034.